cetmann/iunets/README.md

 ### Padding behavior
-For full invertibility of any invertible network, the total dimensionality of the output has to be the same the dimensionality of the input.
+For full invertibility of any invertible network, the total dimensionality of the output has to be the same as the dimensionality of the input.
 This can be problematic when invertible downsampling operations are involved.
 Take the example of an image with odd-valued resolution -- this cannot be downsampled exactly by a factor of 2 without remainder!
 Our library automatically chooses